 Now You Know What to Look For

 You could spend 24 hours a day, seven days a week trying to gather and learn everything you need for a SHTF event and never feel like you are 100 percent prepared.

-Divide up the scavenging, learning, inventory, and cross-training of skills to other members of your family or mutual assistance group to spread out the workload and accomplish as much as humanly possible in the time we have left before an end of the world as we know it disaster takes place.
+Divide up the scavenging, learning, inventory, and cross-training of skills to other members of your family or mutual assistance group to spread out the workload and accomplish as much as humanly possible in the time we have left before the end of the world as we know it and disaster takes place.

 Tara Dodrill is a homesteading and survival journalist and author.
 She lives on a small ranch with her family in Appalachia.
 She has been both a host and frequent guest on preparedness radio shows.
 In addition to the publication of her first book, ‘Power Grid Down: How to Prepare, Survive, and Thrive after the Lights go Out’, Dodrill also travels to offer prepping tips and hands-on training and survival camps and expos.